krobelus/rate-experiments/README.md

-When a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backwards pass.
+When a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
 The rest of this subsection tries to explain this algorithm.
 An understanding of the latter is not required to understand the contributions in this paper but it is included for completeness.

 Let us now consider a proof with reason deletions.
-A reason deletion means that a clause will be deleted from the formula in the forward pass and re-introduced in the backwards pass.
+A reason deletion means that a clause will be deleted from the formula in the forward pass and re-introduced in the backward pass.
 This requires adding it to the watchlists and removing it respectively.

 During the forward pass, whenever a reason clause is deleted its associated